RobSero/search-and-play/README.md

       }
     }

-We tried a few different audio players to see which felt better and we also wanted one that allowed the user to have controls, autoplayed when component mounted and visually was fair interesting.
+We tried a few different audio players to see which felt better and we also wanted one that allowed the user to have controls, auto-played when component mounted and visually was fairly interesting.

-We found that audio players were actually fairly tricky to style and ideally if we had more time we would have put more time into this element however we had to prioritise other features in the short timespan.
+We found that audio players were actually fairly tricky to style and ideally if we had more time we would have put more time into this element however we had to prioritize other features in the short timespan we had.

 In this page we use the React Audio Player as it's slightly better than HTML Audio player.
 We set it to 'autoplay' so the song begins playing as the page animates into this section: